josek98/pywgraph/README.md

 For this reason, this package also includes a basic abstraction of a group.
 The group definition is base on:
 *  The a function of two variables that return one element (the binary operation of the group).
-*  The inverse function of two variables, this is, the function `lambda x,y: x * y**-1`.
-This will be change to just the function that returns the inverse of an element, which is more natural in mathematical context.
+*  The inverse function of an element.
+This is, the function that given an element of the group returns it inverse.
 *  The identity element of the group.
 *  Optional, a hash function for the elements of the group.
 By default it is taken the standard python hash function.
 If your group contains not hashable elements you should provide one.